x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 that you may find in your distro as **man 7 file-hierarchy**.

-This is the systemd-specific vision of the filesystem hierarchy under Linux, which is the defacto standard on systemd-based linux distros and effectively changes the first table at the top of this article like so:
+This is the systemd-specific vision of the filesystem hierarchy under Linux, which is the defacto standard on systemd-based Linux distros and effectively changes the first table at the top of this article like so:

 | PATH             | descr                                                                                                                                                                                                                                                                                                                                                                                      |